 Dr. William (Monty) Graham became the Director for the Florida Institute of Oceanography on January 4, 2021.
-Dr. Graham was recruited from the University of Southern Mississippi, where he has served as a tenured Professor of Marine Science and the founding Director of the School of Ocean Science and Engineering.
 Dr. Graham earned his B.Sc. in Marine Biology from the University of North Carolina Wilmington, his M.Sc. in Marine Sciences, and his Ph.D. in Biology from the University of California Santa Cruz, after which he completed a year of postdoctoral oceanography research at the University of California Santa Barbara.

-Throughout his career, Dr. Graham has authored or co-authored over 85 peer reviewed scientific articles, mostly in biological oceanography, focusing on jellyfish behavior and the effects of the Deepwater Horizon oil spill and the Gulf Coast region.
+Throughout his career, Dr. Graham has leveraged over $300 million in private, philanthropic, state and federal funds for the development of ocean science and technology infrastructure and research.
+He has authored or co-authored over 100 scientific articles, mostly in biological oceanography, focusing on jellyfish behavior and the effects of the Deepwater Horizon oil spill and the Gulf Coast region.

 Experience: 25 years